wtak23/airtraffic/sphinx/source/index.rst

 US Airport Traffic Analysis
 ===========================

 Hello, welcome to my project!
-My name is Takanori Watanabe, and I am  a postdoctoral researcher at the University of Pennsylvania, and I conduct  applied machine learning research targeted for neuroimaging application.
+My name is Takanori Watanabe, and I am  a postdoctoral researcher at the University of Pennsylvania.
+I conduct  applied machine learning research targeted for neuroimaging application.

 This project analyzes the airline travel within the United States during the following one year time period: November 1, 2015 to October 31, 2016.
+The dataset is provided by the Bureau of Transportation Statistics and is available for download `here <www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time>`__.

 The goal of the project is two-folds: